buj201/makefile_tutorial/ch6/README.md

    run_something
 ```

-With this in mind, here are a couple of traps you can fall into when multiple outputs are built on the same prerequisites and recipes.
+With this in mind, the associated makefile illustrates how parallelizing fails for in this situation.

 ##### Exploration

 1. Run `make --just-print` to see the recipes to be executed.
 Note the dependency graph requires all three targets be updated, so the recipe prints three times.
-2. Now run `make` -- the recipe is only run once, since all three outputs are updated the first time.
+2. Now run `make` to execute sequentially -- the recipe is only run once, since all three outputs are updated the first time.
 3. Now run `make clean` to remove the output files.
 4. Now rerun `make` in parallel, with `make -j3` (three jobs).
 Note the difference between parallel and sequential execution.